TZ-fn/kurs-magia-reacta-hr/README.md

 ## Overview

-This is a project of an app based on [Magia Reacta](https://eduweb.pl/programowanie-i-www/reactjs/react-techniki-zaawansowane/) (React's Magic) course by Adam Romański.
+This is a project of an app based on [Magia Reacta](https://eduweb.pl/programowanie-i-www/reactjs/react-techniki-zaawansowane/) (React's Magic) course by Adam Romański, in this app, I was learning advanced React practices, as well as testing React apps.

-Main focus of the course was practicing React.
-I was learning about React design patterns (HOCs, Render props), hooks and others.
-I was also practicing usage of Compound Components.
+The main focus of the course was practising React.
+I was learning about design patterns such as: hooks, HOCs and Render props.
+I was also practising the usage of Compound Components.

+Another course's topic was testing React apps where I was practising usage of Jest and React Testing Library.

 ## Live version